trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/installation.md

 ### Windows

-Truffle recommends using the installer available from the [nodejs site](https://nodejs.org/en/download/).
+Truffle recommends using the installer available from the [Node.js site](https://nodejs.org/en/download/).

 Ensure you select **Automatically install the necessary tools...** during the install to install the required Visual Studio build tools, Python, and Chocolately package manager.